ibm-cloud-docs/codeengine/faq.md

 Answers to common questions about the {{site.data.keyword.codeenginefull_notm}} service.
 {:shortdesc}

 ## What is {{site.data.keyword.codeenginefull_notm}}?
 {: #what-is-codeengine}
 {: faq}
 {: support}

 {{site.data.keyword.codeengineshort}} is an open source platform that was developed by IBM.
-The goal is to extend the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps that run on your Kubernetes cluster..
+The goal is to extend the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps that run on your Kubernetes cluster.
 The platform is designed to address the needs of developers who today must decide what type of app they want to run in the cloud: 12-factor apps, containers, or functions.
 For more information, see [About {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-about).

+With {{site.data.keyword.codeengineshort}}, you can deploy applications, run jobs, and even build source code from a single dashboard.

 ## What is a Project?
 {: #what-is-project}